-4009: POSSESSION OR USE OF DISRUPTIVE/HARMFUL DEVICES OR ITEMS:(i.e. any propellant or explosive device,
+4009: POSSESSION OR USE OF DISRUPTIVE/HARMFUL DEVICES OR ITEMS:

-Gr.
-6 - 12
+(i.e. any propellant or explosive device, firecrackers, water balloons, snowballs, rocks, peashooters, stink bombs,

+water gun, pocket knife, etc.)

-Up to 5 days ISS
+First Offense Up to 5 days ISS

-Up to 5 days OSS
+Second Offense Up to 5 days OSS

-Up to 10 days OSS
+Repeat Offense Up to 10 days OSS

-4010: EXTORTION and/or BULLYING: threatening or intimidating any student to include such behaviors for the purpose of, or with the intent of obtaining money/anything of value from student.
+4010: EXTORTION and/or BULLYING:

+Threatening or intimidating any student to include such behaviors for the purpose of, or with the intent of obtaining money/anything of value from student.
 This offense in conjunction with physical force is grounds for immediate OSS.
 This also refers to any activity that a reasonable person believes could pose a negative impact on the mental or physical health or safety of a student or put the student in adverse situation is prohibited.
 This includes, but is not limited to hazing, bullying, cyber-bullying, student intimidation, physical violence, taunting, name-calling, put downs, threats, extortion and exclusion from a peer group.
 Students who have been subjected to hazing or bullying are instructed to promptly report such incidents to a school official.